durk0123/LeakCheck-Python-Program/README.md

 ## Configuration
 Before running the program, ensure you have your API key in the `config/config.json` file.
 You can obtain your API key from the LeakCheck account settings.

-Different types of output formats:
+Available types of output formats:
 `csv`, `json`, `combolist`

 ### Sample `config.json`: